Michaux-Technology/Geco-Kanban/README.md

    npm start

-9. For the video conference, go in Gogole Chrome and write :
+9. For the video conference, go in Google Chrome and write :

    chrome://flags